 Then it dawned on me: If I brown the butter, I will dehydrate all the water from the butter.
 Plus, brown butter always tastes better!
 Win/win.

 Having browned the butter, the one cup of butter in my adapted version was now 100% fat with no water.
-To accommodate for the water content in the half a cup of butter from the original recipe, I added 1 tbsp. of milk.
+To accommodate for the water content in the half a cup of butter from the original recipe, I added 1 Tablespoon of milk.

 No joke, when I took these cookies out of the oven, I could not believe how gorgeous they were!
 Oh, and they turned out Ah-MAY-zing!!!